ThrexeL/SuperiorYimMenuV2/README.md

 # SuperiorYimMenuV2

-Abondoned and outdated, feel free to use it on your own.
+Abandoned and outdated, feel free to use it on your own.